-As a cloud-based solution that always keeps data security top-of-mind, SpringCM has been watching GDPR develop closely.
+As a cloud-based solution that always keeps data security top-of-mind, SpringCM has watched GDPR develop closely.

-If you're interested in further understanding the details of GDPR's demands, their potential impact on businesses and how SpringCM is educating customers, download our whitepaper titled "GDPR: Securing Privacy."
+If you're interested in further understanding the details of GDPR's demands, their potential impact on businesses and how SpringCM has educated customers, download our whitepaper titled "GDPR: Securing Privacy."

 Editor's Note: This post was originally published in November 2017.
 It has been updated for accuracy and comprehensiveness.